chrislowles/bucket/README.md

-Scoop Bucket repository for testing manifest syntax, might actually do something with this in the future.
+Scoop repository for testing manifest syntax, might actually do something with this in the future.

 ```powershell
 # add bucket